polterguy/polterguy.github.io/tutorials/expressions/index.md

 When the above expressions is evaluated, we're left with one node, the **[item2]** node from inside our **[.data]** node.

-To understand iterators, realize they're simply chained `IEnumerable` functions.
+Iterators are simply chained `IEnumerable` functions.
-Or, if you wish, _"dynamically declared Linq statements"_, allowing us to combine iterators together, to create expressions, that will query our graph objects - Where graph object implies the node structure that Hyperlambda is parsed down to, often referred to as _"lambda"_ in this documentation.
+Or _"dynamically declared Linq statements"_, allowing you to combine iterators together to query your graph objects - Where graph object implies the node structure that Hyperlambda is parsed down to, often referred to as _"lambda"_ in this documentation.
 Each iterator takes the result of its previous iterator as its input, and returns a new `IEnumerable`.
 Or to explain it in plain English.